Unacores/unaport-docs/docs/fiu_integration.md

 Method: `POST`

-PARAMETERS:

-`consentHandleId` The consentHandleId when raising a consent Request

-`custAAId` The Customer AA id

 Below `HTTP` headers need to be set when calling the API

   |  Key          |   Value       |	Description	|